-As part of ti transformatio Nancy Reagan being seen creasingly often in the role of social activ Her two-day tour of Atlanta to look at dr prevention centres was a typical examp All her strengths and weaknesses were display.
-She was a wonderful listener, I vague when it came to expressing her o ideas.
-Close to tears more than once teenagers spoke of their painful day-to-d struggle with addiction, she also show some of her high principled hardness wh she made a sharp distinction between ad and child users: "I feel so sorry for 33 THE FIRST LADY'S ENTOURAGE Is Nancy Reagan America's Marie Antoinette?
+As part of this transformation Nancy Reagan is being seen in creasingly often in the role of social activist Her two-day tour of Atlanta to look at drug prevention centres was a typical example All her strengths and weaknesses were or display.
+She was a wonderful listener, bu vague when it came to expressing her own ideas.
+Close to tears more than once a teenagers spoke of their painful day-to-day struggle with addiction, she also showed some of her high principled hardness when she made a sharp distinction between adul and child users: "I feel so sorry for 33 = THE FIRST LADY'S ENTOURAGE Is Nancy Reagan America's Marie Antoinette?

-In Paris last week she stayed at the beheaded French Queen's bucolic hideaway, Petit Trianon, she dined in the fabulous Hall of Mirrors in the Palace of Versailles.
+In Paris last week she stayed at the beheaded French Queen's bucolic hideaway, Petit Triamon, she dined in the fabulous Hall of Mirrors, in the Palace of Versailles.
+Palace of Versailles.
 But the likelihood that this 20th-century First Lady with rich tastes glanced in the gilded mirrors for the ghost of a woman whose extravagance helped bring down a monarchy is slight indeed.
 For Nancy Reagan is not given to historical philosophising.
 If she did glance in the mirrors of Versailles, it was assuredly to check that her hairdresser Julius had done well.
-The "queenly" image The "queenly" image Mrs Reagan is now trying to overcome began even before she arrived in Washington in January, 1981.
+The "queenly" image Mrs Reagan is now trying to overcome began even before she arrived in Washington in January, 1981.
 A devastating series in the Los Angeles Herald-Examiner, "The Woman Who Would Be Queen", describing her "courtiers" and her life-style in the days when she was First Lady of California, preceded her to the capital.
-Fuelled by a year of Fuelled by a year of negative stories about borrowed designer clothes, borrowed jewels for Prince Charles wedding, and the controversial expenditure of a donated £100,000 on a service of new White House china, the label stuck. stuck.
+ANA received her to the capital.
+Fuelled by a year of negative stories about borrowed designer clothes, borrowed jewels for Prince Charles wedding, and the controversial expenditure of a donated £100,000 on a service of new White House china, the label stuck.
 In the past months, however, the East Wing of the White House, where the First Lady's staff of 15 work, has begun to counter this "let-them-eat-cake" image with the more sympathetic picture of a woman who cares.
-As she visits Britain for the second time as First Lady, her staff is hoping for a kinder Press than last luly. while staying at Windsor with President Reagan, Mrs Reagan will spend most of Tuesday, June 8, accompanying President Reagam on his activities.
+As she visits Britain for the second time as First Lady, her staff is hoping for a kinder Press than last July.
+While staying at Windsor with President Reagan, Mrs Reagan will spend most of Tuesday, June 8, accompanying President Reagan on his activities.
 On Wednesday morning, before they leave for Bonn, she will have a separate programme, a visit to a children's home or a drug rehabilitation centre.
 For this and other events in France and in Rome, two of her staff "advanced" specifically for Mrs Reagan.
 James